anko/partser/readme.markdown

 ### Calling a parser

-   parser(inputString, [offset, [environment]])
+   parser(inputString [, environment [, offset]])

 Every parser must be called with

  - an input string,
- - *optionally* an integer offset in characters where to start parsing (default 0, i.e. at the beginning), and
+ - *optionally* an environment object that is passed to other parsers, and to user-defined functions such as with the `map` parser, and
- - *optionally* an environment object that is passed to other parsers, and to user-defined functions such as with the `map` parser.
+ - *optionally* an integer offset in characters where to start parsing (default 0, i.e. at the beginning).

 ### Result format